Pawel-Zygler/typescript-playwright/README.md

 3. `npm i` to install the dependencies
 4. `npx playwright install` to install browsers
 5. `npm run test` to execute tests
-6. `npm run test --ui` to execute tests with ui
+6. `npm run test:ui` to execute tests with ui

 ### CI/CD Integration